nmsmith/circuit-editor/README.md

 By default, only horizontal and vertical lines can be drawn.
 To draw in a different direction, hold the Shift key.
 Once you have chosen a new draw direction, the Shift key can be released.

 Whilst drawing, the endpoint of the line being drawn will snap towards other line segments, and to the ports of nearby symbols.
 If the mouse is released whilst this is happening, the line will attach itself to the target.
-To *detach* a line from a target, click at the attachment point and drag backward along the line, as if you were "unplugging" it.
+To _detach_ a line from a target, click at the attachment point and drag backward along the line, as if you were "unplugging" it.

-TODO: Explain chain-drawing.
+To draw multiple line segments in quick succession, you can tap the draw key ("D") to finalize the current line segment and begin the next.

 ### The erase tool